Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • unbalanced diet.

-If, during the study of acid base balance, a deviation of the indicators is revealed in the lower direction, this indicates acidosis.
-This condition is considered very life-threatening, and this threat lies in the fact that in the initial stages the disease is not accompanied by alarming symptoms.
-As the progression progresses, the following phenomena occur:
+If during the study of acid-base balance a deviation of the indicators is revealed in a smaller direction, this indicates acidosis.
+This condition is considered very life-threatening, and this threat lies in the fact that initial stages the disease is not accompanied alarming symptoms.
+As it progresses, the following phenomena occur:

 • increased blood sugar;